 The beginning of the term is best because both parties and the White House talk about what they want to accomplish and clients are anxious to get in the game.
 For me, January 3 -- the first day of the new Congress is the "super bowl".

-When you catch an illegal alien crossing the border, is he deported immediately?No, I did not actually take it.
+Is Apple is still the young and hip brand or have mom and dad spoiled it?No, I did not actually take it.
 I could tell that the proposal would not get very far and I do not want to waste time pushing an issue that likely won't get far.
 Also, lobbyists who push those type of issues are not taken seriously by Members of Congress and staff.
 That's not a good reputaton to have.

 I haven't seen a full episode, but I did see the trailer.
 Based on my limited knowledge of the series, I'd say it's an exaggeration of how things work in Washington.
 Yes, there is quite a bit of backstabbing and backroom deals on Capitol Hill, but probably not enough to make for good television.
 I'm actually working on a documentary and a lobbying reality show to try and explain what really happens on Capitol Hill